 - Highway designers (if traffic patterns contributed)

-It’s important to understand that Florida is a pure comparative negligence state when it comes to hit-and-runs.
-That means you could potentially hold multiple parties accountable for their role in causing your injuries—even if they’re not the primary parties at fault.
+You could potentially hold multiple parties accountable for their role in causing your injuries—even if they’re not the primary parties at fault.
+That's because Florida is a pure comparative negligence state when it comes to hit-and-runs.

 Comparative negligence works by assigning responsibility in the form of a percentage to each party.
 If a defendant is found 40% responsible (comparatively) for your injuries, they are responsible for paying 40% of your total court award.
 It works both ways though—if a plaintiff is 20% responsible for a collision, they can only receive (at the most) 80% of their court award.